 About Heather Farris >

-So if you are looking for a way to dump ideas and piece your content together and keep track of every piece of the puzzle hang on to your hats because I have a good one for you.
+So if you are looking for a way to dump ideas, piece your content together, and keep track of every piece of the puzzle, hang on to your hats because I have a good one for you.

 Creating a workflow or a process, as some call it, is the easiest way to make sure you have everything done when creating content.
 Make sure you’re checking all the boxes, you know?